papercliplabs/zero-ex-subgraph/README.md

 ## Validation

 - [Spreadsheet](https://docs.google.com/spreadsheets/d/1jWB7KghHDBUJVF08xxGYZ2URpdg9PqY1dRGmZZ--s6o/edit#gid=358122596): summarizes all validation
-- [Notebook](validation/query.ipynb): contains queries and plots of all historical data
+- [Notebook](validation/query.ipynb): contains queries and plots of all historical data, this is used to source data for the validation spreadsheet